Remz-Jay/remz-jay.github.com/source/_posts/2009-05-14-mysql-the-complete-fulltext-checklist.markdown

 My short research resulted in this checklist.
 Failure to comply with these checks will result in *catastrophic* failure :P

 1. Make sure the table you're trying to `FULLTEXT` on has `MyISAM` type!
 Currently, `FULLTEXT` searches do **NOT** work on InnoDB types.
-If you are bound to using `InnoDB` for various reasons, you could create a duplicate table in `MyISAM` to perform your searches on.
+If you are bound to using `InnoDB` for various reasons, you could create a duplicate table in `MyISAM` to perform your searches on. <!-- more -->

 2. Ensure that your tables have `Indexes` with the `FULLTEXT` type for all columns you're trying to perform `FULLTEXT` searches on.
 If you don't have such an index, you can easily add it by using: